-Mr Key said both Sir Peter and Mr Cameron had spoken in New Zealand’s favour to Hollywood executives in Los Angeles in a bid to bring more large scale productions here.
+Key said both Sir Peter and Cameron had spoken in New Zealand’s favour to Hollywood executives in Los Angeles in a bid to bring more large scale productions here.

-Mr Key was particularly interested in attracting the makers of pilot episodes of new series in New Zealand as if the pilot got the green light a series would follow.
+Key was particularly interested in attracting the makers of pilot episodes of new series in New Zealand as if a pilot got the green light a series would follow.

 Sir Peter, a life long Doctor Who fan, has said he would like to direct an episode of the series in New Zealand after lead actor Matt Smith appealed, through the Waikato Times , to film with him here.